 It’s also better for the person being cared for when the family carer gets a break, as they get a better standard of care from a happier, more energised person.
 No one should have to give up everything about themselves to look after someone else, and with respite care, help is at hand.

 Expand Your Knowledge With Dementia Courses From OCA:

-It’s never more simple and convenient to expand your knowledge of dementia, whether you’re a family carer or someone looking to carry out the role professionally.
-Dementia courses online like our Supporting People With Dementia Certificate can be taken at a pace that suits you, is video-based and modular - meaning it’s easy to digest and counts towards your CPD points.
+It’s never simpler and more convenient to expand your knowledge of dementia, whether you’re a family carer or someone looking to carry out the role professionally.
+Dementia courses online, like our Supporting People With Dementia Course, can be taken at a pace that suits you, is video-based and modular - meaning it’s easy to digest and counts towards your CPD points.

 If you would like to know more about what makes our stimulating training courses the best for your requirements, visit us at www.onlinecoursesaustralia.edu.au.
 There you’ll see that every one of our courses can be paid for with flexible plans that make them even more accessible.